 Ayurveda and its way to live well

 Well-being cannot be explained in a better way than what is prescribed in Ayurvedic texts.
-Ayurveda says; your living must be pleasing to the senses while you take care of your body appropriately through Asana, putting the body into several postures to effect harmonious flow of energy, and the various therapies such as Marma Chikitsa as well as the infamous Pancha-karma therapies.
+Ayurveda says; your living must be pleasing to the senses while you take care of your body appropriately through Asana, putting the body into several postures to affect the harmonious flow of energy, and the various therapies such as Marma Chikitsa as well as the infamous Pancha-karma therapies.
 A happy mind means a healthy life.

 — Dr. Mahesh Krishnamurthy